BY LAWS OF CONGREGATION BETH ISRAEL OF SAN DIEGO

 (a) No later than 45 days prior to that Annual Meeting, all members shall be sent notice (“Initial Notice”) of the date of the Annual Meeting and the tentative agenda.
-That Initial Notice shall include the names of all nominees as selected by the Nominating Committee to be presented for election at the Annual Meeting.

 (b) No later than thirty (30) days prior to the date of the Annual Meeting, a written request (signed by at least seventy-five (75) members in good standing) may be submitted to the President or Executive Director specifying additional or alternative business.
 Such business shall be conducted at the Annual Meeting.

 (c) No later than thirty (30) days prior to the Annual Meeting, other nominations may be submitted to the President or Executive Director in accordance with the requirements of Article IV, Section 5.

 (d) The final agenda, together with a list of all candidates being presented for election by the Nominating Committee and notice of the date, time and location of the Annual Meeting (“Final Notice”), shall be mailed or electronically transmitted to all members at least twenty (20) days prior to that Annual Meeting.

 Notice of any Special Meeting shall be mailed or electronically transmitted to all members at least fifteen (15) days prior to any such Special Meeting.
 The notice shall contain the date, time, place of, and general nature of the business to be considered or transacted at that meeting.

 Notices of Annual Meeting or Special Meetings may be done electronically.

 A quorum of at least seventy-five (75) members in good standing shall be required to be present to convene and for the transaction of any business at any membership meeting.